 Country: Armenia, Azerbaijan, Georgia

-Lead executing agency: Ministry of Territorial Administration and Emergency Situations (Armenia); Ministry of Ecology and Natural Resources (Azerbaijan); Ministry of Environment Protection (Georgia)
+Lead executing agency: Ministry of Territorial Administration and Infrastructure of Armenia, Ministry of Ecology and Natural Resources of Azerbaijan, Ministry of Environment Protection and Agriculture of Georgia

 Overall term: 2015 to 2019

 National biodiversity strategies and action plans exist, as do the first sector strategies for managing biodiversity and ecosystem services.
-As yet, however, these are insufficient to meet the challenges of the overlapping interests of the different sectors (forestry, livestock and arable farming, nature conservation and tourism).
-There is too little coordination between the various state and non-state actors, and population groups such as shepherds and farmers.
-In addition, there is not enough reliable data available on the different sectors to support planning and decision-making processes.
+As of yet, however, these are insufficient to meet the challenges of the overlapping interests of different sectors such as forestry, livestock and arable farming, nature conservation and tourism.
+There is little coordination between the various state and non-state actors, and population groups such as shepherds and farmers.
+In addition, not enough reliable data on the different sectors is available to support planning and decision-making processes.

 The management of biodiversity and ecosystem services, coordinated across various sectors, has improved through the use of solid data.

 Strategies and regulations are being drawn up or reviewed to improve the situation for managing biodiversity and ecosystem services.
-This process draws on the experiences gained in pilot measures at district, municipal and local levels, in which relevant actors learn new approaches to manage biodiversity and ecosystem services sustainably.
+This process draws on the experiences gained in pilot measures at district, municipal and local levels, in which relevant actors learn how to sustainably manage biodiversity and ecosystem services.
 These approaches should coordinate the varying interests and take into consideration conditions at the overarching landscape level.